Creating a Test Active Directory Domain Controller

-- Region: your choice
+- Region: (your choice)

-- It will take a few minutes for the VM to be provisioned.
+Click the CREATE A VIRTUAL MACHINE button.
+It will take a few minutes for the VM to provision.

-- You should automatically be logged in and eventually see a desktop that looks like this:
+Open the connection, disregarding any certificate warnings presented by the Remote Desktop client.
+You should be logged in automatically and eventually see a desktop that looks like this:

-- If you're prompted to find PC's, devices, and content on the local network, choose No.
+If you're prompted to find PC's, devices, and content on the local network, choose No.

 Install Active Directory Domain Services

-- Click the PowerShell icon in the Windows Task Bar to open the PowerShell Command Prompt:
+Click the PowerShell icon in the Windows Task Bar to open the PowerShell Command Prompt.

 Install Active Directory Domain Services (ADDS) using this command:

-> Install-windowsfeature -name AD-Domain-Services –IncludeManagementTools
+> Install-windowsfeature -name AD-Domain-Services –IncludeManagementToolsWas this helpful?/

-Promote the server to a Domain Controller
+Promote the Server to a Domain Controller

 - Promote the server to a domain controller that manages a FQDN of